Samurai Jack: Video games

 Samurai Jack was adapted in the video games Samurai Jack: The Amulet of Time for the Game Boy Advance in 2003 and Samurai Jack: The Shadow of Aku for the GameCube and PlayStation 2 in 2004.
 A third game, Samurai Jack: Battle Through Time, was released on August 21, 2020, for Microsoft Windows, PlayStation 4, Xbox One, Nintendo Switch, and Apple Arcade.

 Elements of the Samurai Jack concept were reused in other Cartoon Network video games.
 The MMORPG FusionFall features Jack, the Scotsman, and Demongo as non-playable characters, while Aku is a Nano.
 The fighting game Cartoon Network: Punch Time Explosion for the Nintendo 3DS, Wii, PlayStation 3, and Xbox 360 features Jack and the Scotsman as playable characters while Aku is a playable character, an assist character, and a boss.
 The platform fighter MultiVersus featured Jack as a playable character.
+He has also been made into a playable character in Fortnite.